oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 ### Get Ether for the Nile Testnet

-At the time of writing, there was no easy way to get Ether for the Nile Testnet.
-We may set up a Nile Ether faucet, so check back from time to time.

 If you're connecting to the Nile testnet, then you can send get some Nile Ether in `<YOUR ADDRESS>` using the following command (a long command that wraps around):

 `curl -XPOST --data '{"address": "<YOUR ADDRESS>", "agent": "curl"}' -H "Content-Type: application/json" https://faucet.nile.dev-ocean.com/faucet`

 In the above command you only need to replace `<YOUR ADDRESS>` with your own Ethereum address.
-The Nile faucet has a limit of 1 request each 24 hours for the same Ethereum address.
+The Nile faucet has a limit of one request every 24 hours for the same Ethereum address.
 But don't worry, the Ether given is more than enough for interacting with the network.

 ### Get Ether for a Local Ganache-Based Testnet